 In writing this little piece, I really hope it serves as inspiration and motivates others to get into the outdoors and do something a little bit different.

-Of course, this kind of thing has been do a million times before, with the internet already being awash with 49 things to do in the woods or 34.5 things to do while out walking, but I just wanted to add my tuppence worth and explain my own ideas, from my point of view.
+Of course, this kind of thing has been done a million times before, with the internet already being awash with 49 things to do in the woods or 34.5 things to do while out walking, but I just wanted to add my tuppence worth and explain my own ideas, from my point of view.

 In turn, I cannot provide all the answers and my 50 ideas will definitely not be the last word, on this particular subject.
 I personally feel that it is important to make the most of what you have, stop trying to buy things or want things you can’t always have and where possible seek opportunities whereby you can do something enjoyable and do it largely for free.